wildfly/quickstart/template/README.md

 Build and Deploy the Quickstart - to OpenShift
 -------------------------

-If the quickstart deploys to OpenShift, you can use the following template a starting pint to describe the process.
+If the quickstart deploys to OpenShift, you can use the following template a starting point to describe the process.

 Note:

 * QUICKSTART_NAME should be replaced with your quicktart name, for example:  my-quickstart
 * OPENSHIFT_QUICKSTART_NAME should be replaced with a variation of the quickstart name, for example: myquickstart

-### Create an OpenShift Express Account and Domain
+### Create an OpenShift Account and Domain

+_NOTE: At the time of this writing, JBoss Enterprise Application Platform 6 is not yet available on OpenShift, so only the JBoss AS 7 version of this quickstart can be deployed to OpenShift_.

-If you do not yet have an OpenShift Express account and domain, visit <https://openshift.redhat.com/app/login> to create the account and domain.
+If you do not yet have an OpenShift account and domain, [Sign in to OpenShift](https://openshift.redhat.com/app/login) to create the account and domain.
 [Get Started with OpenShift](https://openshift.redhat.com/app/getting_started) will show you how to install the OpenShift Express command line interface.

 ### Create the OpenShift Application